vjcitn/BioconductorAnnotationPipeline/README.md

 `GenomicFeatures/inst/script/makeTxDb.R` as appropriate. **DO NOT** push the changes to this code.

+`GenomicFeatures` must be built, checked, and installed so that the updated version is used when running the script in step 4.

 **3. Edit makeTerminalDBPkgs.R**

-Now the code to create the TxDb should be able to run and the code that made the OrgDbs should be included in the `if (FALSE) {...}` statement.
+Now the code to create the TxDb should be run and the code that made the OrgDbs should be included in the `if (FALSE) {...}` statement.
 The `dateDir` should be set to a valid date for when the script is being run.
 This will become the name of the directory that will house the TxDbs.
 The `version` should be a valid version depending on what the release is for Bioconductor.